XPRNetwork/xpr-testnet.start/README.md

 Please contact us on Telegram if you have any questions: [https://t.me/XPRNetwork/935112](https://t.me/XPRNetwork/935112)

-To start a XPR Network TestNet node you need install Antelope Leap software.
-You can compile from sources or install from precompiled binaries:

-# 1. Installing
 ---------------------------------------------------

 Make sure you have Ubuntu 22.04 installed.

-# 1 Installing from precompiled binaries
+# 1. Installing from precompiled binaries

 A. Download the latest version of Antelope Leap for your OS from:
 [https://github.com/AntelopeIO/leap/releases/tag/v4.0.4